axone-protocol/docs/docs/whitepaper/tokenomics.md

 ### Staking rewards

-Validators and delegators are crucial to ensuring security of the OKP4 blockchain and help with block proposing, verification and validation.
+Validators and Delegators are crucial to ensuring security of the OKP4 Blockchain and help with block proposing, verification and validation.

-The roles of validators could expand to provide oracles, secure bridges, provide rollup services and other protocol-related services, making them critical participants.
+The roles of Validators could expand to provide oracles, secure bridges, provide rollup services and other protocol-related services, making them critical participants.

-At launch there will be a cap of 100 validators but this number is subject to governance and will increase as the Ecosystem matures.

-Block reward for validators and delegators will depend on the inflation number that starts at 15% of total supply excluding block rewards (15% of 200M tokens) on the first year and then decreases by 20% each year:
+Block reward for Validators and Delegators will depend on the inflation number that starts at 15% of total supply excluding block rewards (15% of 200M tokens) on the first year and then decreases by 20% each year:

 - Year 1: 15%
 - Year 2: 12%